grafana/loki/docs/sources/get-started/labels/cardinality.md

 - Avoid assigning labels with unbounded values, for example timestamp, trace ID, order ID.
 - Prefer static labels that describe the origin or context of the log message, for example, application, namespace, environment.
-- Don't assign "dynamic" labels, which are values from the log message itself, unless it is low-cardinality, or a long-lived value
+- Don't assign "dynamic" labels, which are values from the log message itself, unless it is low-cardinality, or a long-lived value.
 - Use structured metadata to store frequently-searched, high-cardinality metadata fields, such as customer IDs or transaction IDs, without impacting Loki's index.

 {{< admonition type="note" >}}